muhammetcnli/flappyBirdAi/README.md

 # Flappy Bird AI with NEAT-Python

-This repository contains a Flappy Bird game clone and an implementation of an AI that learns to play the game using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.
+This repository contains a Flappy Bird game clone and an implementation of an AI that learns to play the game using the NEAT algorithm.
 The project is built using Python and the NEAT-Python library.

 ## Table of Contents